guillainbisimwa/Splasheroo-doc/source/includes/main.md

 }
 ```

-This endpoint will add a BankCard.
+This endpoint will activate a given Rider.

 ### HTTP Request